 Serve the City: Education and Opportunity

 At Trinity Church Boston, we don't love and serve others because they are Christians.
 We do it because we are—and because we know that learning about and learning from others creates ever-widening circles of connection, community, and caring.
 Several of our outreach ministries focus on advancing quality education for underserved populations.
 Tutoring and mentoring prisoners.
-Reading aloud to kindergartners in under-performing schools.
 Preparing teens for rigorous admissions tests to Boston's prestigious public high schools.
 All of it takes effort, energy, and the vision that education advances opportunity for all.
 Won't you join in our efforts?

 College Behind Bars is a mentoring program that helps prisoners earn their college degrees.

 Support children in two of Boston’s public elementary schools as they learn to read, write, and explore math and science.

 In 2015, Trinity volunteers helped establish a library at the McCormack Middle School, where previously there wasn't one.